Aim, Vision and Values

 “Where everyone counts”

 Our ethos at Grange Community Junior School is based on inclusivity.
 Everyone in our school community is cared for and valued equally as a unique person.
-We believe that the ethos creates an environment where all members of our community can learn.
-We know that by working in partnership in a positive, caring and supportive environment, people develop a sense of belonging and feel valued.
-We understand the impact of self-esteem on motivation and the ability to learn.
+We understand the impact of self-esteem on motivation and the ability to learn and so believe that the ethos creates an environment where all members of our community can feel safe and learn.
+We know that by working in partnership with all stakeholders in a positive, caring and supportive environment, people develop a sense of belonging and feel valued.

 At Grange Community Junior School, we strive to break down any barriers to learning and provide high quality teaching which will inspire and motivate children to engage in their learning and be prepared for the ever-changing world ahead of them.
-We commit ourselves to our own development, always seeking to improve our practice.
-We aim to provide pupils with the tools for learning and first-hand experiences, we aim for our teaching to lead to learning that is real, relevant and will support our children to leave equipped for life: able to make their own informed choices, with the skills and mind set to thrive, live happy, healthy lives and take on the world.
+We aim to equip pupils, not only with new knowledge, but also with the tools for learning and a variety first-hand experiences.
+We want our teaching to lead to learning that is real, relevant and will support our children as they go into the next phase of their education: we aim to empower them to be able to make their own informed choices, with the skills and mind set to thrive.
+To support our pupils we commit ourselves to our own development, always seeking to improve our practice.

-Our values are underpinned by our aims, learning skills and fundamental British values.
+Our values are underpinned by fundamental British values of:

 - Democracy: We all have a say.